getampt/docs/custom-domains.md

 2. Click on "Add new domain" and enter the name of the domain name that you would like to assign in the dialog.
 Note that you can map subdomains following the steps here.
 See [our documentation](/docs/custom-domains#mapping-apex-domains) about apex domains.
 3. You’ll see the first CNAME Name/Value pair that you use to prove the ownership of the custom domain.
 4. Go into the DNS page of your domain registrar and add the CNAME there.
 Note that some registrars require you to provide the whole string for the Name, while others only need the hostname, `_4453ae612288a32ae779be80e251735c.www` in our example.
 GoDaddy, for example, warns you about this if you enter the whole string in the "Name" area.
 Google Domains also do not need the full domain, but they don't give a warning.
-5. It may take a few minutes for your changes to propogate.
+5. It may take a few minutes for your changes to propagate.
 You can click the "Refresh" button on the Ampt Dashboard to track the progress.
 After a few minutes, you’ll see that your ownership of the custom domain has been verified.
 Now we can continue to map our domain to our stage.

 ## Mapping a Custom Domain to an Ampt stage

 Continue from the previous step by adding another CNAME record to your domain registrar.

-This may take a few minutes for the DNS records to propogate and the mapping operation to finish.
+This may take a few minutes for the DNS records to propagate and the mapping operation to finish.
 You can test the mapping by visiting the custom domain you selected.
 Please check your DNS records if the operation doesn't succeed or reach out to us for help.

 ## Mapping Apex Domains